 But what makes a French press so much better than a regular coffee machine?

-Once that temperature is reached, dump some of the extra water into the press, put the lid on, and then push the plunger down; then use more to preheat the mugs.
-While everything preheats, grind the coffee beans on your grinder’s coarsest setting.
+- Freshly grind your coffee beans.
+It is important to use a coarse grind.
 Most grinders will have a suggested French press setting, and it usually does a good job.
 However, if you find that the coffee tastes too bitter, going slightly coarser will help.
 And if the coffee is too weak, going a notch or two finer should get the job done.

 - Prepare hot water slightly cooler than boiling (about ~205 F).
 This can be accomplished by boiling water and removing it from heat for about 30 seconds.

 - Fill your French Press about ¼ of the way full with the hot water.
 Depress the plunger to the bottom of the French Press.

 - Shake the water inside the french press to pre-heat the glass.
 Pull the plunger to the top of the press, remove the lid, and set it aside.
 Pour the hot water out of your press.

 - Add the coarsely ground coffee to your press.
 Generally, an appropriate ratio of coffee to water is 2 tablespoons of ground coffee per 1 cup of water.
 Give the press a shake to settle the grounds.